- Mission and values

-- School blazer appropriate for the year group.
+- A school blazer appropriate for their year group.

-- White shirt or blouse, no coloured garments are to be worn underneath the shirt.
+- A white shirt or blouse, no coloured garments are to be worn underneath the shirt.

-- School tie, appropriate for the year group.
+- A school tie, appropriate for their year group.

-- Boys and girls trousers should be black and tailored; jeans / tracksuits / leggings / very flared trousers / very tight trousers / knee length trousers/ trousers which gather at the ankle are not considered appropriate wear.
+- Trousers should be full-length black and tailored; jeans / tracksuits / leggings / very flared trousers / very tight trousers / knee length trousers/ trousers which gather at the ankle are not considered appropriate wear.
 Jeans are defined as trousers with patch pockets and rivets.
 Trousers should not trail on the floor.

-- Shoes must be sensible and entirely plain black, (not dark brown), laces must be fastened and be plain black.
+- Shoes must be sensible and entirely plain black, laces must be fastened.
 Heels, boots and trainers are not acceptable.
 Students wearing the wrong footwear will be asked to change into academy footwear.

-- Any student wearing jewellery, other than a watch, will be asked to instantly remove it and it may be confiscated until the end of term.
+- Any student wearing jewellery, other than a watch (smart watches are not permitted), will be asked to instantly remove it and it may be confiscated until the end of term.
 The only exception to this is where there is a compulsory religious expectation, for example the Sikh Kara.

 - All facial jewellery or visible body-piercing is inadmissible.
 Plasters cannot be worn to cover piercings.

-- Hair should be appropriate to a place of work, i.e. no unusual styles or colours, shavings or patterns.
-Hair must be of a natural colour.
+- Hair should be appropriate to a place of work, i.e. no unusual styles or patterns.
 A student may be asked to tie hair back for health and safety reasons.
 Hair bands should be plain, no other hair ornament is necessary.

 - Belts, if worn, should be plain black and not worn as a ‘fashion statement’ over jumpers or shirts.